ajsmit/R_courses/content/workshops/intro_r/chapters/05-graphics.Rmd

 weight: 4
 ---

-> "The greatest value of a picture is when it forces us to notice what we never expected to see."
+> "*The greatest value of a picture is when it forces us to notice what we never expected to see.*"
 >
 > --- John Tukey

-> "If I can't picture it, I can't understand it."
+> "*If I can't picture it, I can't understand it.*"
 >
 > --- Albert Einstein